aralroca/aralroca.com/posts/cat-dog-classifier.md

 - https://thekevinscott.github.io/ml-classifier-ui/

 This tool uses a layer of the MobileNet neural network located at the end (`conv_pw_13_relu`).
-This means that it works well for images similar to the one MobileNet has trained with (animals, instruments, everyday objects...).
-If you want to use more different images (for example skin freckles to detect a melanoma), it is likely that it will not do well and you should use an earlier layer.
-The more the layer is at the end, the faster it will be and the less resources will be used when training the model.
+This means that it works well for images similar to the ones MobileNet has trained with (animals, instruments, everyday objects...).
+If you want to use more different images (for example skin freckles to detect a melanoma), it may not work unless you use an earlier layer.
+The closer the layer is to the end, the faster it'll be and the less resources will be used when training the model.

-Now you need to drag&drop the `training_set` folder from the downloaded dataset and wait.
+Now you need to drag and drop the `training_set` folder from the downloaded dataset and wait.
 That's all.

 > **Note:** Depending on your device GPU performance it can take a long time.
 If you have chosen a bigger dataset or another layer and your browser doesn't have enough resources, you can use the [ml-classifier](https://github.com/thekevinscott/ml-classifier) in a Node.js environment.